Formula07/Formula07/README.md

 - **📚 Library Management System**
   A secure REST API backend for managing books, users, and issue/return operations.

+- **🛡️ Women Safety Android App**
+  An Android app built using Java in Android Studio that allows users to quickly share location and alerts for safety in emergency situations.

+- **👛 Simple Personal Wallet Backend**
+  A basic Spring Boot backend for managing personal expenses and wallet balance — lightweight and easy to extend.

 ---

 - 📫 To reach me email- kartikeykrishan007@gmail.com